Stewartd2018/Reflection/README.md

+# Reflection 9
+## 4/13/2018
+This week we went over CSS.
+We also started to learn how to bootstrap.
+We cannot bootstrap right now though because we do not know how to input it.
+We learned about divs and classes that help us make websites look more professional.
+We ended up using what we learned to make a website to order pizza.

+---

 # Reflection 8
 ## 3/16/2018
 This week we learned about HTML.
 We learned how HTML is a lot like XML.
 We also learned about how to put in pictures and bullet points into HTML.
 Through my own study, I learned about how to make radio buttons and submit buttons for my enigma machine.
-I am excited to learn more about how to make that enigma machine.
+I am excited to learn more about how to make that enigma machine

 ---